by Bruce Dunlavy

 It was bad enough when most – college students were put into programs that do not require them to study the intellectual basics with any significant depth.
 It was bad enough when Michigan State University eliminated its major in Classics (yet it does provide a course called “Surviving the Coming Zombie Apocalypse”).
 Now things have taken an even worse turn.

 The State of Wisconsin used to have a university system that was the envy of other States.
-The “Wisconsin Idea,” articulated in 1905, identified the purpose of the State university system with benefitting the lives of everyone (“to improve the human condition”).
+The “Wisconsin Idea,” articulated in 1905, identified the purpose of the State university system with benefitting the lives of everyone (“to seek the truth [and] to improve the human condition”).
 A few years ago, Governor Scott Walker tried to sneak into a budget bill a reassignment of this purpose.
 Walker wanted to redefine the purpose of higher education as “to meet the State’s workforce needs.”
-His change was shot down by the legislature, but not his notion that education is the creation of workers with the specific technological skills that employers say they are seeking.
+His attempt was discovered and shot down by the legislature, but not his notion that education is the creation of workers with the specific technological skills that employers say they are seeking.
 That lived on.

 On March 5, 2018, the University of Wisconsin-Stevens Point announced a plan to eliminate majors in English, History, Political Science, Philosophy, Spanish, German, French, Sociology, Geography, Geoscience, Art, American Studies, and Music Literature, while adding or expanding more skill-based technical majors such as Marketing, Aquaponics, and Conservation Law Enforcement.
 Students in the liberal arts were naturally upset, but it is hard to generate public support for fields that have always had to justify their utility, are ridiculed by the technology apologists as “Arts and Crafts” or “Hearts and Flowers,” and which do not directly link to specific jobs other than teaching.